 Oh, those mega-low online fares are so attractive, but there is a price beyond the ticket’s face value you might have to pay if things go wrong.
 Airlines accommodate based on the amount paid for a ticket.
-The system is not egalitarian, rather a strict hierarchy based on means.
-If your flight is cancelled and you must be rebooked on a subsequent flight, you are officially a stand-by passenger and are boarded on a space available basis.
+The system is not egalitarian, but rather a strict hierarchy based on means.
+If your flight is canceled and you must be rebooked on a subsequent flight, you are officially a stand-by passenger and are boarded on a space-available basis.

 If there are fewer available seats than stand-by passengers, boarding is prioritized based on fare price.
-So, a first class ticket holder is first in line and the one holding the bottom dollar fare is last.
-That’s the facts, and no pedantic temper tantrums will change it.
-The cost of a fare which let you sail through the system with the least trouble is forgotten long after the ordeal you had with a low-ball fare.
+So, a first-class ticket holder is first in line and the one holding the bottom dollar fare is last.
+Those are the facts, and no pedantic temper tantrums will change it.
+The cost of a fare that let you sail through the system with the least trouble is forgotten long after the ordeal you had with a low-ball fare.